 Recently, there have been rare Hermes bags which have sold for millions of dollars, and Chanel pieces have been auctioned for upwards of $250,000.

-Now I’m definitely not suggesting you spend quite so much, but if you would love to own a designer bag, here are some of the best designer handbags to choose from.
+Now I’m definitely not suggesting you spend quite so much, but if you would love to own a designer bag, you will find some of the best designer handbags to choose from below.